Guidance to Appraisers undertaking a first appraisal following the pandemic

 Preparing for discussion

-Folders that contain very little written evidence in the appraisal information section, (for example as few as three or four entries) should still go ahead.
+Folders that contain very little written evidence in the appraisal information section, (for example as few as three or four entries) should still go ahead. (current guidance is to go ahead with appraisal with minimal supporting information, and that deferring an appraisal would be an exception).
 During the discussion such folders will require appraisers to draw out more information from appraisees in a way that enhances that folder.
 This introduces both an element of supportive challenge and adds value to the process both for the current appraisal and future appraisals.
 Appraisers can also add entries as a result of the discussion that were not originally put forward by the appraisee.

 Adding value and offering challenge